OfficeDev/VBA-content/VBA/Word-VBA/articles/application-wordbasic-property-word.md

 ## Example

-This example uses the Word.Basic object to create a new document in Word version 6.0 or Word for Windows 95 and insert the available font names.
+This example uses the WordBasic object to create a new document in Word version 6.0 or Word for Windows 95 and insert the available font names.
 Each font name is formatted in its corresponding font.

 ```vb